iloudaros/nomnomr/README.md

 - Clone the repository (https://github.com/iloudaros/nomnomr.git), then go to File -> New -> Project from version control -> Git.
 - Paste the link and click "Test" , if the connection is successful click "Clone" otherwise check again your Git installation.

+## Desclaimer

+Nomnomr was created as a University Project.
+As such, it is not a fully functional software product and it's not meant for commercial use.
+The main objective of the Project is to simulate software development workflows and not to produce a functional product.